Healthdirect Free Australian health advice you can count on.

 How is tuberculosis treated?

-For latent TB, your doctor can prescribe antibiotics to reduce the risk of you developing active TB.
+For latent TB, your doctor may prescribe antibiotics to reduce the risk of TB reactivation.
 You will need to take them for at least 6 months.
-Not everyone with latent TB needs to be treated — some people are monitored over time.
+Not everyone with latent TB needs to be treated.
+Some people are checked over time.

-You may need treatment through a hospital clinic, but some people are treated by their general practitioner (GP).
-If you complete the full treatment, you have an excellent chance of being cured of TB disease.
+Treatment may be provided through a hospital clinic.
+Some people are treated by their GP.
+If you complete the full treatment, you have an excellent chance of being cured.
+Especially if it’s in early stages.

-It’s important to take all your medicines according to your doctor’s instructions.
+It’s important to take all your medicines as directed.
 Don’t stop taking your medicines early.
-If you don’t complete treatment, you could develop drug-resistant TB, where the infection does not respond to the usual antibiotics.
-This is harder to treat and requires different medicines for up to 2 years.
+If you don’t complete treatment, you may develop medicine-resistant TB.
+This means the infection does not respond to the usual antibiotics.
+This is harder to treat and you may need different medicines for up to 2 years.

 Can tuberculosis be prevented?

-The vaccine for tuberculosis is called the bacille Calmette–Guérin (BCG) vaccine.
-It does not prevent you from becoming infected with TB, but it helps prevent severe or life-threatening TB disease, especially in young children.
+Active TB disease can be prevented with the bacille Calmette–Guérin (BCG) vaccine.
+It does not prevent you from becoming infected with TB.
+It helps prevent severe or life-threatening TB disease, especially in young children.

-Most Australian children do not need the BCG vaccine, as TB is very uncommon in Australia.
+In Australia, most children do not need the BCG vaccine as TB is rare in Australia.
 The vaccine is not part of the National Immunisation Program schedule.

 The vaccine is recommended for: